The People Behind the Data: How One Engineer Embraced Big Data for a Big Career Upgrade

 “In five years, I’d like to become an expert in data analytics,” Kenneth said.
 “The boot camp was great exposure to what’s out there and gave me a big step toward mastering technical skills like Python, SQL, and other data analysis tools.
 In the future, I’d maybe even like to get my master’s in data science.”

-Kenneth’s final piece of advice for anyone considering an accelerated coding or analytics boot camp is all about focus.
+Kenneth’s final piece of advice for anyone considering an accelerated coding or data analytics boot camp is all about focus.

 “The field evolves so rapidly.
 You have to constantly stay engaged—even after the boot camp,” he said.